SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/auto-discover.md

 ## View discovered services

-Auto Discovery feature is enabled by default on all the OpenTelemetry collectors for the supported version.
+Auto Discovery is enabled by default on all the OpenTelemetry collectors for the supported version.
 Below are the **Auto Discoverable Services** provided by Sumo Logic.
 - Apache
 - MySQL
 - Ngnix